 Items to note include the following:

-TWC Rapid Response staff searches WIT for the employer before adding the employer to the system.
+TWC Rapid Response staff searches WorkInTexas.com for the employer before adding the employer to the system.

 Rapid Response staff adds the Rapid Response number, Federal Report number, and Event ID to the employer account if an employer account exists; if an employer account does not exist, a new employer account is created.